What is gohenry?gohenry is a financial tool for children aged from 6 to 18 (and for their parents). It consists of:

 - Personalised cards.
 The standard card is included in the monthly fee, but for £4.99 your child gets to choose from a set of colours and designs.

 - Learning experience.
-Children will learn budgeting from a young age, so they’ll be more likely to turn into financially responsible adults.
+Children will learn budgeting from a young age, so they’ll be more likely to turn into financially responsible adults (that’s the theory).

 How much does gohenry cost?

 After a 1-month free trial, gohenry costs £2.99 a month for each child.
-Certainly not the cheapest possible option, but it does include free payments and ATM withdrawals in the UK, plus 1 free load from the parent account to the child account each month (after that it’s 50p per load).
+Certainly not the cheapest option, but it does include free payments and ATM withdrawals in the UK and abroad, plus 1 free load from the parent account to the child account each month (after that it’s 50p per load).
+And there are educational resources for kids to use to learn about managing their money.

 Is gohenry safe?